*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Use The Right Water For Your Cup Of Elderflower Rose Tea

 Water is an often overlooked aspect of making a cup of tea for most people.
-Which is strange because tea is mostly water.
-Flavored water but water none the less.
+This is strange because tea is mostly water.
+Flavored water but water nonetheless.

 You want to find neutral water with a ph around 7 with a limited amount of minerals.
 Bottled spring water or filtered tap water are your best options to use as the base for a great cup of Rose And Elderflower Tea.